-My first visit in Europe was in 2006 where my Schengen visa was assisted by my friend Girlie who lived in Austria.
-Naturally, Austria became the first entry point of my visits to Europe.
-At the time requirements were more stringent since I didn’t have a hotel booking and stayed at my friend’s apartment.
+My first visit to Europe was in 2006, when a Vienna-based friend Girlie Presto, assisted me.
+Naturally, Austria became the primary entry point of my visits to Europe.
+At the time, requirements were more stringent since I didn’t have a hotel booking and stayed at my friend’s apartment.
 But it was approved anyway, and my second visit to Europe the following year also used the same route to apply for visa, with similar results.

-Our fourth visit to Central Europe (Austria, Czech Republic, Hungary and Slovakia) used Munich as gateway from Hong Kong, via Beijing.
-However, it was only until that time I was aware that you need to apply for a visa on the country you’ll spend the longest, and if such cannot be determined, application must be lodged at the country of first entry.
-I applied for a visa in Germany, where an officer told me they won’t grant me the visa since we will hardly stay in Germany (we stayed only for four hours max, at Munich and Berlin’s Tegel Airport).
+Our fourth visit to Central Europe (Austria, Czech Republic, Hungary, and Slovakia) used Munich as a gateway from Hong Kong, via Beijing.
+However, it was only until that time I was aware that you need to apply for a visa on the country you’ll spend the longest, and if such cannot be determined, an application must be lodged at the state of first entry.
+I applied for a visa in Germany, where an officer told me they wouldn’t grant me the visa since we will hardly stay in Germany (we stayed only for four hours max, at Munich and Berlin’s Tegel Airport).
 So I changed my itinerary to spend time the most in Prague.
-Therefore, I had to go to Czech Republic’s consulate to apply for our Schengen visa.
+Therefore, I had to go to the Czech Republic’s consulate to apply for our Schengen visa.

-This year, my fifth in Europe, we decided to embark on a ten-day, six-city journey which starts in Frankfurt and end in Rome.
-The original plan was to stay in Germany for four days and divide the rest of our travel among Zurich, Milan, Florence and Rome.
-But for the second time in as many years, Germany’s visa staff seemed to make it hard for me to apply for Schengen visa.
-Even if I had confirmed hotel booking at Agoda, the woman in the front desk told me she cannot accept a booking from a third-party website and instead demanded an official letter from the hotel, something that I can do but won’t guarantee response given the limited amount of time left.
-I thought bookings from hotel aggregator sites like booking.com, agoda.com or expedia.com are good enough.
-Apparently in this case it’s not.
+This year, my fifth in Europe, we decided to embark on a ten-day, six-city journey which starts in Frankfurt and ends in Rome.
+The original plan was to stay in Germany for four days and divide the rest of our travel among Zurich, Milan, Florence, and Rome.
+But for the second time in as many years, Germany’s visa staff seemed to make it hard for me to apply for a Schengen visa.
+Even if I had confirmed hotel booking at Agoda, the woman at the front desk told me she could not accept a booking from a third-party website.
+She instead demanded an official letter from the hotel, something that I can do but won’t guarantee response given the limited amount of time left.
+I thought bookings from hotel aggregator sites like booking.com, agoda.com, or expedia.com are good enough.
+Apparently, in this case, it’s not.

-I had no other choice but to change the itinerary and studied the European map for hours, considering the train fare, hotel costs and time allocation before I decided to pay Austria another visit.
+I had no other choice but to change the itinerary and studied the European map for hours, considering the train fare, hotel costs, and time allocation before I decided to pay Austria another visit.
 This time, Salzburg and Innsbruck will be part of the route, and I subsequently dropped Frankfurt and Stuttgart along the way.
-After six years, I returned to Austrian consulate in Central and met Mr Wong, the visa officer who handled my application in 2006 and 2007 application.
-As with past experience, my Schengen visa application at Austrian consulate was approved for the third time.
+After six years, I returned to the Austrian consulate in Central and met Mr. Wong, the visa officer who handled my application in 2006 and 2007.
+As with experience, my Schengen visa application at the Austrian consulate was approved for the third time.

 So in my five Schengen visa applications in Hong Kong, as a Philippine passport holder, it appears that Spain (visa fee waived) is the best place to apply.
-This is followed closely by Austria, thanks to the very accommodating consular staff like Mr Wong, and Czech Republic whose female staff is also very helpful and the only disadvantage is that it receives application only on Tuesdays and Thursdays.
-Thank you Austria, Spain and Czech Republic consulates for helping me fulfill my dream to travel to Europe.
+This is followed closely by Austria, thanks to the very accommodating consular staff like Mr. Wong and the Czech Republic whose female staff was also accommodating, and the only disadvantage is that it receives application only on Tuesdays and Thursdays.
+Thank you, Austria, Spain, and the Czech Republic consulates, for helping me fulfill my dream to travel to Europe.

 Germany, on the other hand, seems to be the consulate I’d like to avoid due to a couple of failed attempts.
-It would have been acceptable if I didn’t present enough documentation, but staff offered rather arbitrary and unreasonable demands.
+It would have been acceptable if I didn’t present enough documentation.
+Still, the staff offered somewhat arbitrary and unreasonable demands.